 In 1998, the AICPA published the Practice Aid Preparing and Reporting on Cash- and Tax-Basis Financial Statements.
 That publication was written by Michael J. Ramos, CPA, and edited by the AICPA Accounting and Publications Team.
-That publication served as a basis for the preparation of this practice aid.
+That publication served as a basis for the preparation of the original edition of this practice aid.

 In addition to this practice aid, the AICPA has also published a separate practice aid, Applying OCBOA in State and Local Government Financial Statements, authored by Michael A. (Mike) Crawford, CPA.
-Mike served as an invaluable resource in the preparation of this practice aid.
+Mike served as an invaluable resource in the preparation of the original edition of this practice aid.

-The AICPA also greatly appreciates the invaluable input provided by Thomas A. Ratcliffe in the development of this practice aid.
+The AICPA also greatly appreciates the invaluable input provided by the late Dr. Thomas A. Ratcliffe in the development of the previous edition of this practice aid.

-Finally, the AICPA would like to thank the 2011/12 members of the Accounting and Review Services Committee and the 2011/12 members of the AICPA PCPS Technical Issues Committee, who provided invaluable input regarding the content of this practice aid.
+Finally, the AICPA would like to thank the 2011/12 members of the Accounting and Review Services Committee and the 2011/12 members of the AICPA PCPS Technical Issues Committee, who provided invaluable input regarding the content of the original edition of this practice aid.